 Activity 4: Provide guidance to support schools to develop community collaborations and stronger referral systems with public, private, and faith-based partners that can help address housing instability and homelessness, and other service needs, among students and their families.

-students, youth, families served by the CoCs- i.e. Cal ICH grantees.
+CDE coordinated meetings with Cal ICH staff to identify stakeholder overlapstudents, youth, families served by the CoCs- i.e. Cal ICH grantees.
 The collaboration has set shared goals, outcomes and timelines.